Payments & Technology

 Can I accept card payments with just my phone and no card reader?

 Yes.
-Apps like CoreMobile turn your iPhone or Android into a full payment terminal using NFC technology.
-Customers tap their card or digital wallet on your phone screen, and the payment goes through.
-You don't need any additional hardware.
-For non-contactless cards, you can manually key in the card number through the app.
+Apps like CoreMobile turn your iPhone or Android into a payment terminal using NFC.
+Customers tap their card or wallet on your screen - no extra hardware, dongles, or readers.

 Is tap-on-glass payment secure?

 Yes.
-Tap-on-glass uses the same NFC and tokenization technology that powers Apple Pay and Google Pay.
-Card data is encrypted the moment it's read, a unique one-time token is created for each transaction, and no card information is ever stored on the device.
-All transactions are PCI compliant.
+It uses the same NFC and tokenization tech as Apple Pay and Google Pay.
+Card data is encrypted, never stored on the device, and every transaction is PCI compliant.

 What's the difference between tap-on-glass and a traditional card reader?